home-assistant/home-assistant.io/source/_integrations/alarm_control_panel.template.markdown

 ## Configuration

-To enable a Template Alarm control panel in your installation, add the following to your `configuration.yaml` file:
+To enable a template alarm control panel in your installation, add the following to your `configuration.yaml` file:

 {% raw %}